3011/bingchat-telegram-bot/README.md

 ## Instructions
 1. Set `bot_token` and `allowed_users` in `main.py`.
 2. Installation depends on `pip install --upgrade python-telegram-bot EdgeGPT`
-3. Get Cookies and save them in `cookies.json` file
+3. Run `python main.py`
-4. Run `python main.py`
+4. Get Cookies and save to a file with any name, then send the file to Bot (optional, when Cookies are not set, the continuous conversation limit is 5)
 5. Use BingChat on Telegram

 ## Get Cookies